Data-Co-Lab/Mastering_Gym_Library/README.md

 ```
 The Update function updates every Batch's q-values using Bellman's equation and decreases the exploration rate in proportion of the decay value chosen.
 ### Creating a custom version of a Gym environment :
-You can modify the settings of an environment by creating a custum version.
+You can modify the settings of an environment by creating a custom version.
 ```Python
 gym.envs.register(
     id='MountainCarCustom-v0',